 Skip to Content

-Disability Services at Massey University provide a range of services and support for distance students who have health and disability issues that are impacting on their study.
+Disability Services provide a range of services and support for distance students who have health and disability issues that are impacting their study.

 Disability Services strives to provide a flexible and responsive service that is focused on a student’s individual needs.
-This involves identifying how a health or disability issue is making study more difficult, and how Massey University can accommodate students so they can focus on their chosen programme of study.
+This involves identifying how a health or disability issue is making study more difficult, and how we can help students so they can focus on their study.

-Students can do this when they enrol with Massey University, or at any time during their course of study by completing the Registration for Disability Services form (103 KB) and returning it with supporting information.
+Students can do this when they enrol.
+Alternatively, they can apply any time whilst studying by completing the Registration for Disability Services form (78 KB) and returning it with supporting information.

-Disability Services have staff based on Albany, Manawatu and Wellington campuses of Massey University and welcome the opportunity to meet with distance students who are able to come on campus.
+We have staff based on the Auckland, Manawatū and Wellington campuses and welcome the opportunity to meet with distance students who are able to come on campus.

 Support can be provided to assist students with disability who are on campus for contact workshops.
 This support can take a number of forms depending on a student’s particular needs.
 Examples of the support available include organising interpreters for a Deaf student or providing notetakers for a student with a specific learning disability.